 Working to meet these needs is one of the key policy areas for the legislature.
 We are looking at creating educational opportunities within correctional policy.
 Today, the Community College of Vermont (CCV) teaches classes in many of our correctional facilities.
 It allows incarcerated people to get college level classes that set them up for success when they reenter our Vermont communities.
 At the same time, CCV has also enrolled correctional officers and their families to help advance their careers or just give them the opportunity to take a life enriching class.

-The Corrections and Institutions Committee is actively involved in adjusting the two-year, $127 million Capital Bill.
+The Corrections and Institutions Committee is responsible for initiating and adjusting the two-year Capital Bill.
 The legislature works to fund crucial infrastructure investments for our municipalities.
 It covers a range of projects like wastewater systems, water systems, and historic state office buildings with an aim at supporting public services and boosting economic growth.

 The locally-focused component of the Capital Budget creates important opportunities for municipalities and community entities to leverage state dollars to initiate projects, stimulate growth, and address local needs.
 Some of the grant and loan opportunities considered include: